 These are all things that can help you achieve your “flow”.

 But, here comes the caveat: How can you enjoy all these newfound activities in only a few short weeks?
-From the beginning of June to the end of August, we are given only 12 weeks to cram in a summer.
+From the beginning of June to the end of August, we are given only 12 weeks to cram in the summer.
 Time (as a tangible concept) is felt ever more in these weeks.
 We can “feel” our summer slipping away, and unless we plan properly, we are doomed to do the same things we always have done.
 This is why you need to try new things!

 This is the best way to “stretch time,” so to speak.
 It all comes down to what your brain perceives as novel.
 When you spend time doing something unfamiliar, your brain focuses more on collecting the data associated with the activity, thus creating a more thorough memory of the experience.
 When you reflect on that memory, it feels like you had more time.